idameitil/polyphenol-oxidases/README.md

 An input file was made with the species tree and gene tree (in the gene tree, the genes are named by species): `data/dtl/input-dtl` by running `src/dtl-rooting/convert-tree-names.py`.

 ranger-dtl was run with varying parameters, eg: `../ranger-dtl/CorePrograms/OptRoot.mac -i data/dtl/input-dtl -o data/dtl/dtl128.out -D 2 -L 1 -T 8`

+# Lignin degraders
+The list of lignin degrading species was saved in `data/lignin-degraders`.